 To scale up deep carbon retrofits, governments at different levels will need to effectively integrate and align policies and initiatives.
 The study demonstrates that owners and operators of Canada’s larger buildings are critical actors in Canada’s climate emergency; their actions in the coming decades will help to determine whether Canada meets its emission reduction goals.

-To read the summary report and study, visit www.cagbc.org/decarbonize.
+To read the summary report as well as the full study, visit the CaGBC website.

 Founded in 2004, Dunsky Energy + Climate Advisors supports leading governments, utilities, corporations and non-profits across North America in their efforts to accelerate the clean energy transition, effectively and responsibly.

 Working across buildings, industry, energy and mobility, we support our clients through three key services: we quantify opportunities (technical, economic, market); design go-to-market strategies (plans, programs, policies); and evaluate performance (with a view to continuous improvement).